davidkorea/AWS/Deployment_Beanstalk_CloudFormation/2_CloudFormation.md

 - To **update a template**, we **can’t edit** previous ones.
 We have to **reupload a new version** of the template to AWS
 - Stacks are identified by a name
 - Deleting a stack deletes every single artifact that was created by CloudFormation.
-- templates
-  - Manual way:
-    - Editing templates in the **CloudFormation Designer**
-    - Using the console to input parameters, etc
-  - Automated way:
-    - Editing templates in a **YAML file**
-    - Using the AWS CLI (Command Line Interface) to deploy the templates

 # 1. Benefits of AWS CloudFormation
 - Infrastructure as code